pheonix99/TomeOfTheFirebird/Readme.md

 Ensorcelled: Attempts Dispel Magic on lay on hands - does not ever dispel buffs on friendlies.
 Unlike other mercies I let this effect work in damage mode - dispells buffs there.

+###Items:
+---
+Bracers Of The Merciful Knight: Available for purchase from Arsinoe, these increase a paladin's effective level for Lay On Hands power and uses by four.

 ##Bugfixes
 ---
 ###Items